OrMacc/claude-mcp-mongodb-integration/README.md

 - Connect to Compass to easly see the data in your DB.
 - Get your MongoDB_URI (for Node.js) connection string in MongoDB Atlas - https://www.mongodb.com/docs/guides/atlas/connection-string/

-**🛑🛑To continue, you must get your Node.js connection string from Atlas - https://www.mongodb.com/docs/guides/atlas/connection-string/
+**🛑🛑To continue, you must get your Node.js connection string from Atlas🛑🛑**
-🛑🛑**
 <img width="1720" alt="image" src="https://github.com/user-attachments/assets/d957d2b2-787d-48cf-8e44-8e09c44f1551" />